Jukunye/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 5. [Number of keys](./5-number_keys.py) - Python function that returns the number of keys in a dictionary.

 6. [Print sorted dictionary](./6-print_sorted_dictionary) - Python function that prints a dictionary by orderd keys.

 7. [Update dictionary](./7-update_dictionary.py) - Python function that replaces or adds key/value in a dictionary.

 8. [Simple delete by key](./8-simple_delete.py) - Python function that deletes a key in a dictionary.

+9. [Multipy by 2](./9-multiply_by_2.py) - Python function that returns a new dictionary with all values multiplied by 2.